hhatemic/Hatemic_H_Oualifi_A_Midterm/README.md

 # Hatemic_H_Oualifi_A_Midtermproject

-# Midterm: Debate Club Assignmentss
+# Midterm: Debate Club Assignment
  Ayman agrees that KFC is a good fast food place to get chicken, but Hamza disagrees, and prefers Popeyes.
 In this assignment, we are creating a one-page html folder, divided into 2 sections, where the